 Natufia was born from a series of interesting events that all met at the same crossroad.
 I have an organic farm in Sicily and tried to import other organic produces from Sicily to Estonia in Northern Europe.
-But by the time you send a fresh Sicilian product to Estonia, it has lost most of its nutritious value and arrives in variable condition – not to mention the too important carbon footprints it creates.
+But by the time you send a fresh Sicilian product to Estonia, it has lost most of its nutritious value and arrives in variable conditions – not to mention the too important carbon footprints it creates.
 The true value of organic nutrition is there if you consume right after picking, as our grandmothers would.
 But Estonia is a country with a fairly cooler climate and growing Mediterranean herbs and vegs in a garden in Estonia truly is a challenge…

 What about the name “Natufia”?
 It sounds like a well-kept secret… Is it?

 No secret at all, the Natufians are claimed to be the first sedentary farmers.
-This is way back around 12,000 BC in the area covered today by Israel, Lebanon and Syria.
-They may have planted first wild cereals like barley and also beans and lentils for their own consumption and to feed their livestock.
-One thing that is particularly interesting in this story is that the Natufians took control of their own food supply by having it growing near their homes, not only to ensure that food would be on the table almost every day, but also likely to reduce risks associated with previously erratic and questionable food supply sources.
+This is way back around 12,000 BC in the area covered today by Israel, Lebanon, and Syria.
+They may have planted first wild cereals like barley and also beans and lentils for their consumption and to feed their livestock.
+One thing that is particularly interesting in this story is that the Natufians took control of their food supply by having it growing near their homes, not only to ensure that food would be on the table almost every day but also likely to reduce risks associated with previously erratic and questionable food supply sources.
 This allowed them to build Jericho, the very first urban settlement known in the history of mankind.
-For us it was important to honor such a breakthrough that changed the fate of humanity that shares some meaning to what we are trying to achieve in our urban world today.
+For us, it was important to honor such a breakthrough that changed the fate of humanity that shares some meaning with what we are trying to achieve in our urban world today.
 It was equally important to give our machines and our company a name that also can remind everyone that quality food cannot be taken for granted.
 The real value of food is the one that you have when you plant it and see it growing every day.
-When you pick that lettuce from your Natufia Kitchen Garden, its value is simply very different from a tasteless lettuce picked at the nearby supermarket.
-You don’t trash a lettuce that you have seen growing as easily as you would trash a supermarket lettuce.
+When you pick that lettuce from your Natufia Kitchen Garden, its value is simply very different from tasteless lettuce picked at the nearby supermarket.
+You don’t trash lettuce that you have seen growing as easily as you would trash supermarket lettuce.
 Not everyone has the chance of having a garden at home and understanding that perspective.
 Surely the Natufians did.